TUSCARAWAS COUNTY HEALTH DEPARTMENT

 Source: Mayo Clinic

-Looking to get the facts about the new COVID-19 vaccines?
+Looking to get the facts about the COVID-19 vaccines?
 Here's what you need to know about the different vaccines and the benefits of getting vaccinated.

 Vaccines to prevent the coronavirus disease 2019 (COVID-19) are highly effective at preventing serious COVID-19 illness.
 But you likely have questions.
 Find out about the benefits of the COVID-19 vaccines, how they work, the possible side effects, and the importance of continuing to take infection prevention steps.